alokkumarr/my-big-project-/doc/operations.md

 installing an entirely new environment.
 The deploy command will detect an already existing installation and upgrade it.

-# Status
+# Listing services and checking their status

-To check the status of all SAW systemd units and times, execute the following commands:
+To list services and check the status of all SAW systemd units and timers, execute the following commands:

         $ sudo systemctl list-units --all saw-*
         $ sudo systemctl list-timers --all saw-*

 # Starting, stopping and restarting services

-To stop, start or restart SAW services, execute the following
-commands:
+Under normal circumstances there should be no need to start, stop or restart SAW services manually.
+However, if needed it can be done using the following commands:

         $ sudo systemctl stop <service>
         $ sudo systemctl start <service>
         $ sudo systemctl restart <service>

-Where `<service>` can be any of the SAW services (for example `saw-gateway`), which can be listed using the `sudo systemctl list-units saw-*` command shown in the previous section.
+Where `<service>` is one of the SAW systemd services (for example `saw-gateway`), which can be listed using the `sudo systemctl list-units saw-*` command shown in the previous section.

 # Logs

-The SAW system logs can be accessed using the `journalctl` command.
+The SAW systemd services system logs can be accessed using the `journalctl` command.
 To view the logs of individual services, use the `-u` option:

         $ sudo journalctl -u saw-*